KyleMayes/vulkanalia/tutorial/book/src/presentation/swapchain.md

 }
 ```

-The swap extent is the resolution of the swap chain images and it's almost always exactly equal to the resolution of the window that we're drawing to.
+The swap extent is the resolution of the swapchain images and it's almost always exactly equal to the resolution of the window that we're drawing to.
 The range of the possible resolutions is defined in the `vk::SurfaceCapabilitiesKHR` structure.
 Vulkan tells us to match the resolution of the window by setting the width and height in the `current_extent` member.
 However, some window managers do allow us to differ here and this is indicated by setting the width and height in `current_extent` to a special value: the maximum value of `u32`.
 In that case we'll pick the resolution that best matches the window within the `min_image_extent` and `max_image_extent` bounds.

 ```rust,noplaypen
 fn get_swapchain_extent(